scmbaptista/BE-Template-master/notes.md

  - Api's will used class ContractService and JobsService
  - Added error handler with try catch
  - With more time the goal was to do unit tests for all cases
+ - test:cov - Exist a new command npm to run all test coverage of jest

 ## TO IMPROVE OR DO DIFFERENT: